Using cobalt with Clustered, Multiply Imputed, and Other Segmented Data

 Here we see balance tables for each cluster.
 These are the same

-threshold is specified.
-Next, we can request a balance summary across
+same results.
+Next, we can request a balance summary across clusters and

 ## Type Min.Diff.Adj Mean.Diff.Adj Max.Diff.Adj